-At 31 December 2012, the backlog totals to 23.1 months of pro forma turnover compared to the budgeted turnover for 2013 (versus 22.5 months of pro forma turnover compared to the actual turnover for 2012).
-Naturally, part of this turnover relates to years subsequent to 2013.
+As at 31 December 2013, the backlog was equal in total to 22.3 months of budgeted turnover for 2014.
+Naturally, part of this turnover relates to years subsequent to 2014.

 Backlog includes " signed + probable + weighted possible" orders.
 By "signed", we mean any order received formally, by "80% weighted", we mean a verbal order; by "50% weighted", we mean that there remain 2 companies on the short list, and by "30% weighted", we mean that we are in a short list, without specifying the number of remaining applicants.